The grant application process explained

 • Always bear in mind the criteria and priorities of the scheme.
 Your project should be able to easily demonstrate how it can help meet these priorities.

-• Occasionally our emails go into junk folders not your inbox so please check your junk email on a regular basis after submitting your application.
+• Occasionally our emails go into junk folders not your inbox so please check your junk email regularly after submitting your application.

 • If you need assistance, ask.
 We are happy to help just give us a ring on 01904 929500.